siakaramalegos/sia.codes-eleventy/src/posts/render-blocking-resources.md

 I'd love to hear what worked for you!
 [Tweet at me](https://mobile.twitter.com/TheGreenGreek) with your replies.

 Fixing web performance issues can be overwhelming.
 If you need more help, I'm available for performance consulting projects.
 [Contact me](/contact) today!

+Special thanks to [Barry Pollard](https://twitter.com/tunetheweb) and [Anthony Ricaud](https://ricaud.me/) for their help with proofreading and editing!